armcknight/colloquial-swift/README.md

 - python:
 - javascript:

 Not everything everyone wants can necessarily be a stdlib member.
-Swift has a proposal process called evolution: [https://github.com/apple/swift-evolution](https://github.com/apple/swift-evolution)
+Swift has a proposal process called evolution: [https://github.com/apple/swift-evolution](https://github.com/apple/swift-evolution).
+This process necessarily has friction, so it's much easier to write something you really want right now in your own code.
+Since you want to be able to reuse it, you put it in your utility belt.

-Why might people decide to write their own instead of using another?
+Why might people decide to write their own instead using and contributing to another?

 - discoverability is hard
 - reading others' code/docs is hard